Professional Writing Certificate Program

 Our certificate program is unique in a number of significant ways:

-- It can be completed as an adjunct to a baccalaureate or post-baccalaureate degree earned or in progress.
+- It can be completed along with a baccalaureate or post-baccalaureate degree.
 Students may also pursue the certificate as a stand-alone, post-baccalaureate program.

-- It includes 25 units of coursework that provide extensive interaction with both program faculty and practicing professionals.
+- It includes coursework that provides extensive interaction with both program faculty and practicing professionals.

 - Program faculty are themselves practicing professional communicators and educators.